flet-dev/website/docs/controls/alertdialog.md

 ### `modal`

-Whether dialog can be dismissed by clicking the area outside of it.
+Whether dialog can be dismissed/closed by clicking the area outside of it.

 ### `open`